 But, it's a testament to how awesome the Alhambra is that I still ended up having a great time.

 Before I get into telling you about my visit to the Alhambra, a little history is in order first.

-This early Moorish influence is clearly seen in the Alhambra in its decorated archways, tiled walls, and intricate carvings.
-And it's very name comes from this period.
+This early Arabic influence is clearly seen in the Alhambra in its decorated archways, tiled walls, and intricate carvings.
+And its very name comes from this period.
 The Arabic word “alhamra” means “the red one” or “red castle,” referring to the reddish color of the stones used to construct parts of the palaces.

-The Alhambra remained under Moorish control until the late 15th century.
-In 1492 (yes, the same year that Columbus sailed the ocean blue), Moorish Granada was conquered by the Catholics.
+The Alhambra remained under Arabic control until the late 15th century.
+In 1492 (yes, the same year that Columbus sailed the ocean blue), Arabic Granada was conquered by the Catholics.
 Some parts of the palaces were used by the new rulers, but others were demolished and rebuilt (like the Palace of Charles V, which was added by the Holy Roman Emperor in 1527).